How do animals know where to go?

 But once you have a big swarm of locusts, it's very hard to control.

-By tracking white storks, it seems possible that we could start to understand where those locusts are coming and use that to predict outbreaks of you know locust plagues um and even to prevent them and control them
+By tracking white storks, it seems possible that we could start to understand where those locusts are coming and use that to predict outbreaks of locust plagues and even to prevent them and control them.

-what happens to the storks if we go and kill all the locusts like they go and next time they're expecting their meal are the storks in trouble then there's no immediate danger of that because I don't think you would have to kill all of the locusts in order to control swarms and also storks eat lots of other things.
+There's no immediate danger of that because I don't think you would have to kill all of the locusts in order to control swarms and also storks eat lots of other things.
+Okay.

 But, you know, the hope is that the Internet of Animals would be a way for us to connect with the non-human world in a more fruitful way.